micheldebree/micheldebree.github.io/content/posts/halloweed4/index.md

   - sid
   - cover
 ---
-This Saturday the Commodore 64 demo [Halloweed](https://csdb.dk/release/?id=247767) made its debut at the [Transmission 64](https://transmission64.com/) online demoparty.
+This Saturday the Commodore 64 demo [Halloweed 4](https://csdb.dk/release/?id=247767) made its debut at the [Transmission 64](https://transmission64.com/) online demoparty.
 I was guest starring on this production by [Xenon](https://csdb.dk/group/?id=153), a dutch demoscene group.
 [WVL](https://csdb.dk/scener/?id=1119) did all the groundbreaking code (and sharpened a few world records).